Tornquist/tornquist.github.io/_privacy/petronic-arts.md

 Petronic Arts does not collect or store any user data.

-There are no 3rd party analytics tools, there is no 3rd party integrations, and there is no server submit data to.
+There are no 3rd party analytics tools, there are no 3rd party integrations, and there is no server to submit data to.